-That is why this year's theme is "Taking Royal Rangers to the iPod® Generation."
+That is why we say we are "Taking Royal Rangers to the iPod" Generation."
 A decade ago people were okay buying music on a CD with 10 songs arranged the way the label company chose.
 Today, people want to download select songs from the Internet and create playlists of their own choosing.
 This is an appropriate picture of what our churches feel they need and want.
 They are demanding a boys' ministry that is thorough and complete yet customizable to their unique needs.